Atrial fibrillation: Classification

 The American College of Cardiology (ACC), American Heart Association (AHA), and the European Society of Cardiology (ESC) recommend in their guidelines the following classification system based on simplicity and clinical relevance.

 All people with AF are initially in the category called first detected AF.
 These people may or may not have had previous undetected episodes.
-If a first detected episode stops on its own in less than seven days and then another episode begins, later on, the category changes to paroxysmal AF.
+If a first detected episode stops on its own within seven days and then another episode begins later, the category changes to paroxysmal AF.
 Although people in this category have episodes lasting up to seven days, in most cases of paroxysmal AF, the episodes will stop in less than 24 hours.
 If the episode lasts for more than seven days, it is unlikely to stop on its own and is then known as persistent AF.
 In this case, cardioversion can be attempted to restore a normal rhythm.
 If an episode continues for a year or more, the rhythm is then known as long-standing persistent AF.
-If a decision is made by the person and their medical team to accept persistent AF and not attempt restoration of a normal sinus rhythm but instead manage the AF by simply controlling the person's ventricular rate then the rhythm is referred to as permanent AF.
-As a further subtype, AF that is detected only by an implanted or wearable cardiac monitor is known as subclinical AF.
+If a person and their medical team decide to accept persistent AF and not attempt restoration of a normal sinus rhythm but instead manage the AF by simply controlling the person's ventricular rate, then the rhythm is referred to as permanent AF.
+As a further subtype, AF detected only by an implanted or wearable cardiac monitor is known as subclinical AF.

 Episodes that last less than 30 seconds are not considered in this classification system.
 Also, this system does not apply to cases where the AF is a secondary condition that occurs in the setting of a primary condition that may be the cause of the AF.

 About half of people with AF have permanent AF, while a quarter have paroxysmal AF, and a quarter have persistent AF.

 In addition to the above AF categories, which are mainly defined by episode timing and termination, the ACC/AHA and ESC guidelines describe additional outdated AF categories in terms of other characteristics of the person.
 Valvular AF refers to AF attributable to moderate to severe mitral valve stenosis or atrial fibrillation in the presence of a mechanical artificial heart valve.
 This distinction may be useful as it has implications on appropriate treatment, including differing recommendations for anticoagulation, but the term is discouraged as it may be confusing.
 Other historically used definitions include lone AF – AF occurring in those aged under 60 in the absence of other cardiovascular or respiratory diseases.
 This description is also discouraged since it offers no clinical value.
 Secondary AF refers to AF that occurs in the setting of another condition that have caused the AF, such as acute myocardial infarction, cardiac surgery, pericarditis, myocarditis, hyperthyroidism, pulmonary embolism, pneumonia, or another acute pulmonary disease.